Oluwapelumi-Peter/DataVisuals_BI-Practice-Project/README.md

-# SetUp_Check
+# Equipment Service Business Intelligence _ Data Visualization

-# EQUIPMENT SERVICE BUSINESS INTELLIGENCE _ DATA VISUALIZATION
+This data visualization project was developed to provide business intelligence for the service operations of a fictitious equipment service company.

-This data visualization project was designed to provide business intelligence for the service operations of a fictitious equipment service company.
+It spotlights some key business metrics with respect to the performance of the service operations.

-It spotlights some key business metrics as described below.
+These business metrics are described below.

 ## Business Metrics Definition